centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

   int64 last_time_up = 27;                // Timestamp of the last successful check.
   int64 last_update = 28;                 // Timestamp of the last message creation.
-  double latency = 29;                    // Delay between scheduled check time and real check time. int32 max_check_attempts = 30;          // Number of failed check after which host state becomes a gard fail state. int64 next_check = 31;                  // Next scheduled check timestamp.
+  double latency = 29;                    // Delay between scheduled check time and real check time. int32 max_check_attempts = 30;          // Number of failed check after which host state becomes a hard fail state. int64 next_check = 31;                  // Next scheduled check timestamp.
   int64 next_host_notification = 32;      // Next renotification timestamp.
   bool no_more_notifications = 33;        // If true, no other notification will be sent.